 Even though the lecture was specifically directed towards iOS development, most of the general ideas apply to all current mobile operating systems, in particular Android and Windows Phone.
 Some of the topics presented are also used in a much broader range of applications (object-oriented programming and the model-view-controller architecture for instance).

 The slides and all the examples presented during the lecture were made available for the students as a reference.

-A homework assignment was given to the students at the end of each session to evaluate their understanding of the contents of the lecture.
+A homework assignment was also given to the students to evaluate their understanding of the contents of the lecture.